6 Types Of Benefits And Payments Under PA Workers Compensation Law

 Consider for example that the difference between two salaries is $100.
 Two-thirds of this amount is $66.
 This amount will be added to your revised salary (light work salary) and you will get this amount for as long as you continue on your revised assignment.
 The maximum time limit is 500 weeks (almost 9.5 years).

-To claim the maximum wage loss benefits, make sure to report your injury to your supervisor immediately and call a lawyer who is an expert in workplace injury claims.
+To claim the maximum wage loss benefits, make sure to report your injury to your supervisor immediately and call a workers comp lawyer Philly who is an expert in workplace injury claims.

 2. Payment Of Medical Expenses